 Unlike a majority of the industries, social media for real estate doesn’t require you to be diffident about what you’re marketing.
 Thus, you can maintain a 50/50 ratio of professional and personal stories.
 Professional and business-related posts will help you to sound prolific, whereas personal posts will help you to sound relatable.
 Think aspirational and celebratory – but don’t end up being boastful and self-focused.
 It will not be appreciated by the audience and they’ll stop engaging with your content.

 Don’t just create content at your own open houses – approach other agents and create content at their open houses.
 While sharing them, tag the agents too.
 They will appreciate this kind of credit and are much likely to do the same for you in return.
-When you post professional content, hyperlink it to the property page on your own website.
+When you post professional content, hyperlink it to your website’s property page.
 This will help in generating leads, increasing traffic, and boost brand exposure.

 4. Focus on Authenticity, Engagement & Thought Leadership